Other roles and affiliations:

 Director: Program in Cognitive Affective Neuroscience (PICAN)

-Professor: University of Pittsburgh, Department of Psychology, Cognitive Program and Clinical Program, Center for the Neural Basis of Cognition, Translational Sciences
+Professor: Center for the Neural Basis of Cognition, Pitt Clinical and Translational Sciences Institute (CTSI)

 Web-based projects include: